acuminous/zUnit/README.md

 })
 ```

-You may then wish to change your test runner to be something like this...
+You may then wish to change your launch script to be something like this...
 ```js
 const path = require('path');
 const { Harness, SpecReporter } = require('zunit');